havensir/EventAttendanceTracker/README.md

       - **Then** [the expected outcome happens]

 💾 Nathan’s Story (Business Logic & Persistence)
-- *Example idea: “As an Organizer, I want check-in data saved in the database so that it persists after refresh.”*
 - 👉 Fill in your user story below.
   -  As a **?**, I want **?**, so that I can **?**.
       - **Given** [some context or precondition]